AndrewHanSolo/CMP/README.md

 ###Customizing your analysis
 ####Setting Experiment Parameters
 ####Data Filtering
-Any TrackMeasurement defined in *lib/TrackMeasurementFunctions* may be filtered by setting the measurement key within a dictionary and passing it to selectData() to any number of inclusive bins.
+Any track measurement defined in *lib/TrackMeasurementFunctions* may be filtered

 ```python
 	filters = {}